arellak/elevenlabs-wrapper/README.md

 import ElevenLabs from "@arellak/elevenlabs-wrapper";

-// Create a new instance of ElevenLabs const elevenlabs = new ElevenLabs(
+// Create a new instance of ElevenLabs const elevenLabs = new ElevenLabs(
     {
         apiKey: "YOUR_API_KEY",
         outputFolder: "./output"